DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDraggable/1 Configuration/onDragEnd.md

 Model data.
 Available only if you use Knockout.

 ##### field(e.toComponent): dxSortable | dxDraggable
-The instance of the item's target widget.
+The instance of the item's target UI component.

 ##### field(e.toData): any
-Custom [data](/api-reference/10%20UI%20Widgets/DraggableBase/1%20Configuration/data.md '{basewidgetpath}/Configuration/#data') associated with the target widget.
+Custom [data](/api-reference/10%20UI%20Widgets/DraggableBase/1%20Configuration/data.md '{basewidgetpath}/Configuration/#data') associated with the target UI component.

 ---
 <!-- Description goes here -->